copasi/basico/paper.md

 scheduled in cluster environments.
 This is extremely helpful for running time consuming tasks such as optimization runs or parameter estimations.
 Generating these files for different parameterizations or versions of models and synchronizing is a very tedious task.
-That is where it is extremely helpful to use python scripting to handle several model versions with different parameterizations, as it is often required in systems biology.
+That is where it is extremely helpful to use Python scripting to handle several model versions with different parameterizations, as it is often required in systems biology.
 Here, task parameters can be pre-defined, along with which task to run.
 The `COPASI` project uses SWIG [@SWIG] to automatically generate language bindings for a variety of programming languages.
 These bindings however, require deep knowledge of `COPASI`'s architecture, which makes them hard to use.

-`BASICO` is a pure python package, building on top of these automatically generated language bindings, in order to simplify using all of the features of `COPASI`.
+`BASICO` is a pure Python package, building on top of these automatically generated language bindings, in order to simplify using all of the features of `COPASI`.
 Thanks to being hosted on [GitHub](https://github.com/copasi/basico) with its automated processes, modifications and improvements of the software can be easily integrated,